 In respect of trade and other receivables, the Group has neither any significant exposure to any individual customer or counterparty nor does it have any other concentration of credit risk arising from counterparties in similar business activities, geographic region or economic parties.
 The Group classifies tuition and other fee receivables from students based on the number of semesters the receivables have been outstanding.
 Receivables from students that are outstanding for more than one semester are analyzed to determine whether they are impaired.
 Those that are not outstanding for more than one semester or are currently receivable are determined to be collectible, based on historical experience.

 (c) Financial Assets at FVTPL and AFS Financial Assets

-Financial assets at FVTPL and AFS financial assets are coursed through reputable financial institutions duly approved by the BOT.
+Financial assets at FVTPL and AFS financial assets are coursed through reputable financial institutions duly approved by the BOT of the University and BOD of the subsidiaries.